 Edge Seal Laminated Menus

 Edge seal laminated menus ensure the lamination is sealed around every side of the menu.
-This lamination extends beyond the edge of the paper menu, which is encased with lamination.
+This lamination extends beyond the edge of the paper product, which is encased with lamination.
 Edge seal lamination tends to reduce wicking from moisture on the table, ensuring a longer term use of the menu.
 Most restaurant brands looking to prioritize menu durability choose edge seal laminated menus.
 Additionally, if the menu is not replaced frequently, edge seal laminated menus may be a good choice.
 These menus last longer in the restaurant environment meaning reprints to replace worn out menus are not as necessary.

 Flush Cut Laminated Menus

-For instance, if you plan to print menus monthly due to a rotating selection of seasonal food items, then maybe flush cut laminated menus or paper menus are perfectly capable of maintaining quality during that short time period.
-Longer gaps between campaign cycles may require more durability offered by edge seal laminated menus.
-Daily specials such as featuring beers on tap may be well suited for a digital menu board.
-These are just examples of the considerations you may have when deciding on your menu type.
+For instance, if you plan to print menus monthly due to feature a rotating selection of seasonal food items or change price, then maybe paper menus are perfectly capable of maintaining quality during that short time period.
+Longer gaps between campaign cycles with consistent price offerings may require more durability presented by edge seal laminated menus.
+It is also important to consider how often you clean the menus and which cleaning product is used.
+Cleaning the menus with a harsh chemicals may deteriorate the menu faster than other similarly effective cleaners.

 Interested in Quality Restaurant Menus?